unixorn/awesome-zsh-plugins/README.md

 * [ZSH for Humans](https://github.com/romkatv/zsh4humans) - A turnkey configuration for ZSH that aims to work really well out of the box.
 It combines a curated set of ZSH plugins into a coherent whole that feels like a finished product rather than a DIY starter kit.
 * [ZSH Pony](https://github.com/mika/zsh-pony) - Covers customizing ZSH without a framework.
 * [ZSH tips by Christian Schneider](http://strcat.de/zsh/#tipps) - An exhaustive list of ZSH tips by Christian Schneider.
-* [How To Make an Awesome Custom Shell with ZSH](https://linuxstans.com/how-to-make-an-awesome-custom-shell-with-zsh/) - A beginner-friendly tutorial on how to install and configure a ZSH shell.

 ### Antigen